viamrobotics/docs/docs/services/slam/cartographer/_index.md

 # SMEs: Kat, Jeremy
 ---

-[The Cartographer Project](https://github.com/cartographer-project) is a C++ library that performs dense SLAM.
+[The Cartographer Project](https://github.com/cartographer-project) contains a C++ library that performs dense SLAM.

 Viam provides the `cartographer` [modular resource](/extend/modular-resources/) which adds support for using Cartographer with the Viam [SLAM service](/services/slam/).